 Otherwise known as one of the best video games of all time, Chrono Trigger is not something to take lightly.
 This game’s strong suit is the development of certain characters, and overall storyline.
 Some of the main characters come from different eras of time, which adds more variety to the games’ central theme.
 The story is marked by many twists and turns, some of which will catch you off-guard.

 Games from the past usually don’t hold up well to today’s standards, but Chrono Trigger certainly delivers.
-It was the first game to ever implement the “New Game +” system, not only letting the player start over, but taking all the equipment and essentials from their previous playthrough.
+It was one the first games to implement the “New Game +” system, not only letting the player start over, but taking all the equipment and essentials from their previous playthrough.

-This changed the community indubitably, with many more games adopting this system over the years, and allows you to enjoy the game once more.
+This system proved highly influential in the RPG genre, with many more games adopting this system over the years, and allows you to enjoy the game once more.
 As I said before, if there’s one thing gamers look for, it’s replayability; and Chrono Trigger has delivered it perfectly.

 5 Pokemon Emerald